dagknows/dkproxy/k8s_build/README.md

 pip install dagknows --force-reinstall
 ```

+## Setup/Configure your Kubernetes Cluster

-## Minikube Setup (if testing on MK)
+### Minikube Setup (if testing on MK)

-### Download and Install
+#### Download and Install

 Follow this - https://minikube.sigs.k8s.io/docs/start/

 Shows you how to install on various platfomrs

-### Start Minikube
+#### Start Minikube

 ```
 minikube start
 ```

-## K8S Setup
+### K8S Setup

 * Make sure your cluster is running.
-You will need to set this in the EKS_CLUSTER_NAME in either .env or the .params file (down below).
+* You will need to set this in the EKS_CLUSTER_NAME in either .env or the .params file (down below).
-* Setup an EFS mount as well as 6 Access Points for storing the output/artifacts for cmdexec, outpost and vault.
+* Setup an EFS mount as well as 6 Access Points for storing the jobs/keys/logs/output/artifacts for cmdexec, outpost and vault.

+The above will ensure that our proxy can be deployed on this cluster and use the mounts correctly (when we are in the deploy step).

 ## Initialize a Proxy